MiroslavSvec/Planted-Aquarium-Art/README.md

 ## Technologies Used

 - [Bootstrap v3.3.7](https://getbootstrap.com/docs/3.3/)
   - The project uses **Bootstrap** to speed up the development.
 - [Font Awesome v5.0.6](https://fontawesome.com/)
   - The project uses **Font Awesome** for icons.
 - [JQuery v3.2.1](https://blog.jquery.com/2017/03/20/jquery-3-2-1-now-available/)
   - The project uses **JQuery** for better user experiences as well as contact form validation.
 - [Email JS](http://www.emailjs.com/)
   - The project uses **Email JS** to submit real eamil via contact form

 ## Testing

+The project has been tested on commonly used devices and browsers such as:

+- Desktop PC
+  - Chrome 70 (fully compatible)
+  - Opera 57 (fully compatible)
+  - Firefox 63 (minor CSS compatibility issue with links)
+  - Internet Explorer 11 (minor CSS compatibility issue with links)
+  - Microsoft Edge 42 (minor CSS compatibility issue with links)

+- Tablets
+  - Nexus 7 - Chrome 69 (fully compatible)
+  - ipad air - Safari (fully compatible)

+- Mobiles
+  - Samsung Galaxy - Chrome 69/70 (fully compatible)
+  - iphone - Safari (fixed)

+Found major issue with `background-attachment: fixed;` on mobile devices.
+The splash images was blury and did not scale properly.

+Solution - `background-attachment: scroll;`.

+- Contact form:
+  - added basic form validation via JS to check for empty feilds and minimum length of the message
+  - also added `split()` function to remove all empty spaces and prevent the user to sumbit form with empty spaces

+Additional to above both pages has been validated via [W3C Markup Validation Service](https://validator.w3.org/) and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+## Deployment